linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 08.06.2023 (announcement Besave)
+- 🚀🛡️ Exciting news!
+We just integrated our Besave platform with Cloudflare network to provide faster loading time and enhanced security 🔒🌐.
+Have you tried it yet?
+Share your thoughts with us! #Besave #cloudflare #security #fasterloading ⚡️💻

+### 08.06.2023 (announcement Articly)
+- 🎉Big announcement!🎉 We've added Articly to our subdomain system!🚀 Starting today, articly.tk will redirect you to articly.linkspreed.com.
+But don't worry, you can still use the platform as usual.💻 Any questions about the change?
+Let us know! #Articly #Linkspreed #Subdomain #TechUpdates 😎

 ### 08.06.2023 (announcement Joyn)
 - 👨‍💻👩‍💻We are busy working on the Joyn website so you can finally download the app!
 Exciting, right?🎉👍Tell us, have you tried Joyn before?🤔